thinkdrop/drupal-intercomio/README.md

 Most of the module's configuration can be handled at `admin/config/services/intercomio`.
 At a minimum you'll need an http://intercom.io App ID and API Key in order to start tracking customer data.
-Both can be obtained by signing in to Intercom.io and looking under the "Intergrations" settings for your application.
+Both can be obtained by signing in to Intercom.io and looking under the "Integrations" settings for your application.

 ## Updating